bdaiinstitute/ros_utilities/README.md

     main()
 ```

 Note that process arguments are set via CLI.
 Also, note that a process-wide node is set explicitly (rather than implicitly).
 The same can be done for process-wide executors.
-This allows fine grained control over ROS 2 configuration.
+This allows fine grained control over ROS 2 configuration, which is useful
+to those with special needs e.g. a custom main node (like in this case), a custom executor, etc.

 #### Writing ROS 2 aware libraries